What is active wetting?: Active wetting

-Similar studies for active Brownian particles (ABP) at different substrates, e.g., a thin membrane \cite{TuWi2021prlb} and a repulsive barrier in wedge shape \cite{TuJW2024sm}, also show wetting transitions that on a phenomenological level closely resemble corresponding equilibrium continuous and discontinuous phase transitions, although the mechanisms are very different.
-Similar results are obtained in Refs.~\cite{SeSo2017prl,SeSo2018pre,PeSo2025arxiv} for a number of on- and off-lattice run-and-tumble particle models, e.g., analyzing transitions from complete to partial wetting with increasing tumble rate, also see corresponding results obtained with a dynamical density functional theory (DDFT) based on effective activity-induced particle-particle and particle-substrate interactions \cite{WiBr2016el}.
 There are also extensions to particles with enhanced rotational diffusion at the substrate \cite{DaCh2025jcp} and to particle mixtures \cite{RoDS2023epje,RoCS2023pre}.
 Note that the addition of inertia may reduce or eliminate the motility-induced wetting of substrates \cite{CBLS2024cp}.
-Recently, Ref.~\cite{GrJC2025arxiv} derived a hydrodynamic theory for the wetting by ABP in a slit geometry and showed that on the continuum level the (nonequilibrium) phase diagram shows macroscopic complete and partial wetting states that on a phenomenological level behave quite similar to the corresponding passive case.
+Recently, Ref.~\cite{GrJC2025arxiv} derived a hydrodynamic theory for the wetting by ABP in a slit geometry and showed that on the continuum level the (nonequilibrium) phase diagram shows macroscopic complete and partial wetting states that on a phenomenological level behave quite similar to the corresponding passive case, again with the additional polarization field.
 Note, however, that activity implies (as also described in many of the other works) that the emerging steady states still feature stationary density currents.
-Another related work \cite{ZZDK2024arxiv} on ABP derives an active equivalent of the Young equation.
+Another related work \cite{ZZDK2026np} on ABP derives an active equivalent of Young's law.
 It takes the emergence of stationary currents into account, and furthermore shows that partially wetting drops of ABP are not scale-invariant and split above a threshold size, also see Ref.~\cite{SoZh2025cpl}.